Sciggzilla/SGP30-Air-Quality-Sensor-SW/README.md

 This project was created using the Arduino IDE, and was designed for use with the Arduino Nano.

 "Why don't you have the schematic to the PCB," you might ask?
 Well, because I used this as a way to explore KiCAD, and I definitely somehow stumbled my way into creating the PCB without the schematic.
 Would not recommend, as it took way longer.
 But hey, I learned a lot, and at least it works.
+I'll upload a full schematic at a later point.

 Components: